Utkarsh-Deshmukh/Blurry-Image-Detector/README.md

   1) Camera being in motion - this causes the entire image to have motion blur
   2) Object in motion - this causes only the object to be blurry while the rest of the image is sharp.

-In order to identify the motion blur with object in motion, please look at this repo: https://github.com/Utkarsh-Deshmukh/Spatially-Varying-Blur-Detection-python
+In order to identify spatially varying blur such as the motion blur with object-in-motion, please look at this repo: https://github.com/Utkarsh-Deshmukh/Spatially-Varying-Blur-Detection-python

 In this particular repo, we will address the "out-of-focus" blur, and motion blur(camera in motion)